What is clickbait?

 More importantly, you could be giving yourself a leg up when it comes to SEO.
 Search engines like Google take a whole host of criteria into account in their algorithms when creating results pages for users - and one of those factors is the quality of web content.
 Every few months, Google releases a series of updates aimed at this, Clickbait search, duplicate content and send fake messages.

 The sites associated with this low-quality content are subsequently penalized by moving further down the SERP's are pressed.
-Another factor that search engines take into account when Ranking of different websites take into account is the bounce rate of a web page.
-When users click on a page, identify the content as useless, and immediately "bounce" away from the page without clicking on another page, Google generally classifies that page as less valuable from a user perspective.
+Another factor that search engines take into account when Ranking of different websites is the bounce rate of a web page.
+If users click on a page, identify the content as useless and immediately "bounce" away from the page without clicking on another page, Google generally classifies this page as less valuable from the user's point of view.

 The more users bounce from your meaningless content, the more your website suffers.
 Facebook has also been working against Clickbait has already taken steps.
 Last summer, the social media giant presented a new algorithm update, which Clickbait identifies posts posted by companies and then prevents those posts from appearing in users' news feeds.